gogamarra/Automated-ELK-Stack/README.md

 ## Automated ELK Stack Deployment

-An administrator creates YAML and .cfg files  within the Provisioner Container of the JumpBox VM to configure the ELK stack and DVWA servers in the network depicted in the following diagram.
+The YAML and configuration files generated for this project were used to configure the network depicted below.

 ![Deployment Architecture](./diagrams/ElkArchitecture.jpg)